liberland/Laws/Referendum Law/referendum-law.md

         iii.
 Significantly undermines the classically liberal political orientation of Liberland.

-3. Public Veto shall cost the same amount in Referendum Free as a Citizen-originated General Referendum.
+3. Public Veto shall cost the same amount in Referendum Free as a Citizen-originated Meritocratic Referendum.

 #### Article 17: Proposing a Dismissal
-1. A Citizen may also initiate a Negative Referendum in the form of a Dismissal using the Government-provided tools.
+1. A Citizen may also initiate a Democratic Veto in the form of a Dismissal using the Government-provided tools.
 2. The Citizen shall specify:

      a.
 The category of the official targeted for dismissal;